 Murder on Khorava Street: The public’s knowledge and attitudes towards the Court decision

-In early December 2017, two schoolchildren were killed on Khorava Street in Tbilisi.
-On May 31st, 2018, Tbilisi City Court announced the decision on the Khorava Street murder case.
-The announcement caused mass demonstrations led by Zaza Saralidze, a father of one of the murdered children.
+decision on the Khorava Street murder case.
+The announcement caused mass demonstrations led by Zaza Saralidze, a father of

 On June 19-26, 2018, within the EU-funded project “Facilitating Implementation of Reforms in the Judiciary (FAIR)”, CRRC-Georgia conducted a phone survey on people’s knowledge about the Court decision and their evaluation.
 The survey resulted in 1005 completed interviews, and is representative of the adult Georgian-speaking population of the country.
 The average margin of error of the survey is 2.8%.